 My love for painting stems from coming from an artistic family.
 As a child my mother instilled in me an artistic practice that provided not only a way to provide an escape in stressful times, but also to express and cultivate my imagination.
-I graduated with a BFA from James Madison University and have shown in several fine art gallery settings.
-During the summer of 2017 and 2018 I continued my education with the Vienna Academy for Visionary Art.
+I graduated with a BFA from James Madison University in 2016 and have shown in several fine art gallery settings.
 Fall 2017 I had the honor of being named Artist of the Year with the Crystal Chalice Awards.
+During the summer of 2017 and 2018 I continued my education with the Vienna Academy for Visionary Art, and even further at the Chapel of Sacred Mirrors.
 I am exploring all the different paths open to me, and while I’m excited to see where I go I am thoroughly enjoying the journey.

-My art is heavily inspired by my perspective of the world and my spirituality.
-When I was young I developed a particular connection with nature and the spirits that dwelled there.
 As a small child, I was terrified of bees, and my mom told me to sing to them.
-She said that they’re much more afraid of me than I am of them, so as long as I’m gentle with them, we can live in harmony.
-That idea really opened my eyes, and inspired me to be a voice for the spirits who can’t speak: the spirits of the forest, of the water, and the creatures.
+She said that they’re much more afraid of me than I am of them, so if I’m gentle with them, we can live in harmony.
+That idea opened my eyes, and compelled me to be a voice for the spirits who can’t speak: the spirits of the forest, the water, and the creatures.
 My highest mission as an artist is to show that everything in this life is artistry, and to create a sense of wonder at the infinite beauty of our existence.
 The further along I wander on this meandering path, the more I see, and the less I know; the more I experience, the more I want everyone to see it with me.